dds82/shabbat/README.md

 Why a device instead of an app?
 --
 So it can expose extended state information to other apps that want to use it.
-Read on for more information on what's exposed.
+Read on for more information about what's exposed.

 How it works
 --